PlanQK/AnomalyDetectionWithGANs/README.md

 ```
 docker build -t qanomaly:1.1 .
 ```
-This builds the docker image `qanomaly:1.1`.
+This builds the docker image `qanomaly:1.1` in the current directory.

 ## How to run
 Before the container can be started and the training/prediction is executed, the source-path in run.sh needs to be